-216. Without exception, passive open space, circulation space and landscaping must be an integral part of the detailed layout of all new residential developments.
+217. Without exception, passive open space, circulation space and landscaping must be an integral part of the detailed layout of all new residential developments.
 Developments should have large accessible greenspaces that provide recreation opportunities for a broad range of people.
 The land around and between buildings must be thoughtfully designed and laid out from the outset and always to the highest standard.
 It must not simply be an amalgam of left over spaces after the planning process has been concluded.

-217. The extent of passive open space and landscaping will largely be dependent upon the size of the development and will be assessed on a site by site basis.
-It is however important thatthereissufficient provision to avoid developments being overly dominated by roads and buildings and any suggestion of cramming will be vigorously resisted.
+218. The extent of passive open space and landscaping will largely be of the development and will be assessed on a site by site basis.
+It is however important that there is sufficient provision to avoid developments being overly dominated by roads and buildings and any suggestion of cramming will be vigorously resisted.